Quantifying information stored in synaptic connections rather than in firing activities of neural networks

+Our work quantifies the capacity of Hebbian networks based on the information stored within the synaptic ensemble.
+Since Hebbian connectivity is fundamental to the Hopfield network, we use the latter as a reference for comparison.
+The capacity of the Hopfield network has been extensively explored, with well-known results such as $P \sim 0.14d$ \citep{amit1985storing} or $P \leq d$ \citep{abu1985information}.
+Our analysis shows that a distinct storage law applies to Hebbian networks considered broadly.
+By assuming that each component or ``digit" in a pattern requires the same amount of information, we found that the number of stored patterns ($P$) follows a marginally superlinear relationship with the network size ($d$), specifically $P \sim d^{1.2}$.

-The discrepancy between our finding of $ P \sim d^{1.2} $ and the previously reported $ P \sim d $ can be attributed to fundamentally different approaches in deriving storage capacity.
-In traditional methods, capacity is evaluated by calculating the number of patterns that can be successfully retrieved based on the dynamics of neuron firing activity.
-In contrast, our method focuses on the patterns directly stored in the connectivity.
-In other words, the distinction lies in comparing patterns encoded in the synaptic weights with those that can be retrieved through neural dynamics.
-Given that the information flow in the learning paradigm of the Hopfield network can be conceptualized as a Markov chain, where data pass through connectivity before being retrieved by dynamics, the data processing inequality suggests that the mutual information between the data and connections should exceed that of the retrieval dynamics.
+This difference can be attributed to the distinct perspectives adopted for deriving capacity.
+Traditionally, capacity is evaluated by calculating the number of patterns retrievable from the dynamics of neuronal firing activity.
+In contrast, our method focuses on the patterns directly stored within the distribution of synaptic weights.

+Given that the information flow in the learning paradigm can be conceptualized as a Markov chain, where data are mapped to connectivity before being retrieved by dynamics, the data processing inequality \citep{cover1999elements} suggests that the mutual information between the data and connections must exceed that of the retrieval dynamics.